mturk/svcbatch/README.md

 # SvcBatch: Overview

-SvcBatch is a program that allows users to run batch files as Windows service.
+SvcBatch is a program that allows users to run script files as Windows service.

 The program's main goal is to run any application as a Windows service by using a batch file wrapper as an application launcher.